 It's worth noting that the symptoms of carpal tunnel syndrome can be mimicked by other underlying musculoskeletal problems.
 For instance, since the median nerve branches off of a major nerve root in the cervical spine, compression of that nerve root could be producing your hand pain or wrist pain.
 (Nerve compression that occurs between the collarbone and first rib is called thoracic outlet syndrome.)

 Whatever the reason for your hand pain, wrist pain, or other carpal tunnel symptoms, Kosak Chiropractic and Acupuncture can get to the bottom of it.
-Our Omaha chiropractor, Dr. Kosak, can examine your wrist bones and tissues for signs of swelling or misalignment.
+Our West Omaha chiropractor, Dr. Kosak, can examine your wrist bones and tissues for signs of swelling or misalignment.

 We can also evaluate your spinal alignment to check for any indications that your symptoms are originating from higher up the neural pathway.
-Once we have diagnosed a case of carpal tunnel, we can offer the right mix of carpal tunnel treatment in Omaha and methods to help you overcome the problem.
+Once we have diagnosed a case of carpal tunnel, we can offer the right mix of carpal tunnel treatment in West Omaha and methods to help you overcome the problem.

 Surgery has long been an accepted means of treating carpal tunnel syndrome.
 The usual procedure involves opening up the wrist and cutting the transverse carpal ligament.
 As popular as this surgery is, recovery can easily require 8 weeks of downtime, while debilitating symptoms may linger even after a successful procedure.

-Our Omaha chiropractor can ease your symptoms simply by correcting the positions of your wrist bones and/or administering acupuncture.
+Our West Omaha chiropractor can ease your symptoms simply by correcting the positions of your wrist bones and/or administering acupuncture.
 Acupuncture not only enhances blood flow to the wrist, but it also appears to "re-map" how the brain perceives pain signals from this part of the body.

 If you're experiencing symptoms of carpal tunnel syndrome, we recommend you schedule an appointment with your Chiropractor.
 The same applies if you have already been diagnosed with carpal tunnel syndrome by your doctor and have been told that you may need surgery or other extensive treatment to help you find relief.